INTRODUCTION

 Bonds are used to spread the cost of construction of a public facility over time, such that those who benefit from it over time share in the costs.
 The County government and four of its agencies are authorized by State law and/or County Charter to issue debt to finance CIP projects.
 This debt may be either general obligation or self-supporting debt.

-M-NCPPC is authorized to issue general obligation bonds, also known as Park and Planning bonds, for the acquisition and development of local and certain special parks and advance land acquisition, with debt limited to that supportable within tax rates established for the Commission.
+M-NCPPC is authorized to issue general obligation bonds, also known as Park and Planning bonds, for the acquisition and development of local and certain special parks and advance land acquisition, with debt limited to that which are supportable within tax rates established for the commission.

 County revenue bonds have been used in the Bethesda and Silver Spring Parking Districts, supported by parking fees and fines together with parking district property taxes.
 County revenue bonds have also been issued for County Solid Waste Management facilities, supported with the revenues of the Solid Waste Disposal system.